 The Grade Point Average (GPA) for each quarter is calculated by multiplying the point value of the grade received (see the following table) by the number of credits for each course.
 To calculate the GPA, add the credits, then add the grade points and divide the total points by the total credits.
 The same principle applies to the cumulative GPA reflected on the transcript.
 If a course is repeated, all grades earned are used in determining the GPA.
-Grades received at another institution are not included in the SCNM GPA.
-Grades specific to the Doctorate of Naturopathic (ND) program are indicated next to the grade.
-Grades specific to the Master of Science (MS) program are indicated next to the grade.
+Grades received at another institution are not included in the Sonoran University GPA.
+Grades specific to the Doctor of Naturopathic (ND) program are indicated next to the grade.
+Grades specific to the Master of Science (MS) programs are indicated next to the grade.

-Grade Description Points Percentage
+Grade Description Points Percen Percentage

-Α Outstanding 4 90-100%
+А Outstanding 4 90-100 90-100%

-В Very Good 3 80-89%
+В Very Good 3 80-89% , D

-C (ND) Average 2 70-79%
+C (ND) Average 2 70-79% , D

-F (ND) Fail 0 Less than 70%
+F (ND) Fail 0 Less than

-F (MS) Fail 0 Less than 80%
+F (MS) Fail 0 70%

+Less than

+80%

 AU Audit Taken

-Incomplete Additiona Additional work required
+I Incomplete Additio Additional work required

-I/R Incomplete/ Additiona Additional work required
+I/R Incomplete/ Additio Additional work required

 Remediate

-S(ND) Satisfactory Pass/Cre Pass/Credit earned
+S (ND) Satisfactory Pass/C Pass/Credit earned

-U (ND) Unsatisfactory Fail/No ci Fail/No credit earned
+U (ND) Unsatisfactory Fail/No Fail/No credit earned

-Т Transfer Graduate Graduate transfer
+Т Transfer Gradua Graduate transfer

-WD Withdrew Withdrew Withdrew passing
+WD Withdrew Withdre ew

-WF Withdrew Withdrew Withdrew failing

-failing

-WV Waived Requirem Requirements waived
+WV Waived Require Requirements waived

-WIP Work in Continuir Continuing course
+WIP Work in Continu uing course

 Progress

-Grade of Fail or Unsatisfactory
+Grade of Fail, Unsatisfactory

-A grade of Fail (F)/Unsatisfactory (U)/Withdrawal Fail (WF) can seriously affect the student's academic progress and the student's eligibility for financial aid.
-A U/F/WF in a prerequisite for other courses precludes the student from entering those courses until the U/F/WF has been rectified.
-In order to rectify the grade of U/F/WF, the course must be repeated at the next available offering in the student's prescribed program of study (with the exception of selectives).
-A course may be repeated one time only.
-Both the original U/F/WF and the grade given in the repeated course appear on the student's transcript.
-If a second U/F/WF is earned for the repeated course, the student may be academically dismissed.
-(See Academic Probation and Academic Dismissal for prescribed program of study.)
+A grade of Fail (F)/Unsatisfactory (U) can seriously affect the student's academic progress and the student's eligibility for financial aid.

+- A grade of U or F in a prerequisite for other courses precludes the student from entering those courses until the U/F has been rectified. - In order to rectify the grade of U/F, the course must be repeated at the next available offering in the student's prescribed program of study, with the exception of selectives,